 “Nobody wants war,” Hogben finished.
 “And, think about it.
 Spain is a European country.”

 “I’ll tell you what.
 If it came down to sending an expeditionary force all the way over there…”

 “What time,” Shaw broke in, “does the drug store close up?
 Is that about four o’clock?”

 “You gotta put things to the test.
 See, Hogben…” Mack hunkered and glanced round the room—but he had already lifted this particular curtain.
 “Here we have a template, if you like, of how the Spaniards are gonna conduct themselves.
 Hot blooded folks…”

 “I’m sorry,” Shaw said.
 Mack, making his point about the Spaniards, continued ignoring him, and Shaw dropped onto his feet.
 “I think I’d better just do that shopping for Mrs. Bard…and then I’ll head on back, if you don’t mind, Mr. Hogben.”

 He left.
 The two men shrugged at each other.
 Mack went on.
 “Flare up, is what I mean, with that Latin passion…pretty soon die away.
 That’s a lazy part of the world, the Mediterranean.
 Hot summers.
 Everybody goes off napping in the afternoons…”

 For a moment, Hogben’s mind framed the argument he meant to lay before Mack, whenever Mack shut up.
 Now, how’s it gonna be if some other country over there comes in on the side of the Spaniards?
 He thought of a country.
 France.
 He had no idea about the French.
-Unpleasant phrases—“prolonged conflict”; “escalated hostilities”—came to him.
-He knew of a thing that killed a roomful of prospects, all with one blow.
+Unpleasant phrases—”prolonged conflict”; “escalated hostilities”—came to him.
+He knew of a thing that killed a roomful of prospects, all at one blow.